m4ttsch/omscs-notes-notes/computer-networks/naming-addressing-forwarding.md

 ## Address Lookup Using Tries
 More commonly, we use a data structure called a **trie** to perform address lookups.

-In a trie, prefixes are “spelled out” by following a path from the root.
+In a trie, prefixes are "spelled out" by following a path from the root.
 To find the best prefix, we simply spell out the address in the trie.

 Lets suppose we had the prefixes in our routing table
 - P1: 111*